 The third and final type of organisational cue shown in the example introduction is called the concluding cue (4).
 In addition to properly signposting the main ideas and order of a lecture, the presenter will also likely wish to indicate when they are concluding an idea or summarising the most important information.
 Much like in the main body section of an essay, it can be effective for a presenter to conclude as they go along to increase the coherency of their presentation.

 While the examples so far will provide a student with the language needed to follow the overall organisation of a lecture, perhaps one of the most valuable skills when listening is being able to recognise when a speaker is transitioning from one idea to the next.
 Unlike in essays, lectures do not have visible paragraph breaks to indicate a change in topic or main idea.
 Therefore, it’s necessary to know when transitional cues such as the examples provided below are being used.

 You’ve probably noticed in the above examples that such transitional cues can simply be words like ‘now’ (which are usually punctuated with a pause), phrases such as ‘let’s move on to’, or rhetorical questions such as ‘what does this mean’.
 With rhetorical questions such as these, the presenter does not really require an answer and is simply using this cue to move from one idea to the next.

-Now that you understand and can hopefully recognise organisational lecture cues, the next type to pay attention to in Lesson 3 is the informative lecture cue.
+Now that you understand and can hopefully recognise organisational lecture cues, the next type to pay attention to in Chapter 3 is the informative lecture cue.